-Cookies set by the website owner (in this case, MailChimp) are called “first party cookies”.
-Cookies set by parties other than the website owner are called “third party cookies”.
-Third party cookies enable third party features or functionality to be provided on or through the website (e.g. like advertising, interactive content and analytics).
-The parties that set these third party cookies can recognise your computer both when it visits the website in question and also when it visits certain other websites.
+Cookies set by the website owner or service provider (in this case, Mailchimp) are called “first-party cookies”.
+Cookies set by parties other than the website owner are called “third-party cookies”.
+Third-party cookies enable third-party features or functionality to be provided on or through the website or service you are using (such as advertising, interactive content and analytics).
+The third parties that set these third-party cookies can recognize your computer both when it visits the website or service in question and also when it visits certain other websites or services.

-The specific types of cookies served through our Websites and the purposes they perform are described below:
+The specific types of first and third-party cookies served through our Mailchimp Sites and the purposes they perform are described in further detail below:

 Other tracking technologies

-We and our third party partners may use other, similar technologies from time to time, like web beacons, pixels (or “clear gifs”) and other tracking technologies.
-These are tiny graphics files that contain a unique identifier that enable us to recognise when someone has visited our Websites or, in the case of web beacons, opened an e-mail that we have sent them.
-This allows us, for example, to monitor the traffic patterns of users from one page within our Websites to another, to deliver or communicate with cookies, to understand whether you have come to our Websites from an online advertisement displayed on a third-party website, to serve targeted advertisements to you and others like you, to improve site performance, and to measure the success of marketing campaigns.
-While you may not have the ability to specifically reject or disable these tracking technologies, in many instances, these technologies are reliant on cookies to function properly; accordingly, in those instances, declining cookies will impair functioning of these technologies.
+We and our third-party partners may use other, similar technologies from time to time, like web beacons, SDKs, pixels (or “clear gifs”) and other tracking technologies.
+Pixels are tiny graphics files that contain a unique identifier that enable us to recognize when someone has visited our Mailchimp Sites or, in the case of web beacons, opened an email that we have sent them.
+This allows us, for example, to monitor the traffic patterns of Visitors from one page within our Mailchimp Sites to another, to deliver or communicate with cookies, to understand whether you have come to our Mailchimp Sites from an online advertisement displayed on a third-party website, to serve targeted advertisements to you and others like you, to improve site performance, and to measure the success of marketing campaigns.
+While you may not have the ability to specifically reject or disable these tracking technologies, in many instances, these technologies are reliant on cookies to function properly; accordingly, in those instances, declining cookies will impair the functionality of these technologies.

-We have engaged one or more third party service providers to track and analyse both individualized usage and volume statistical information from interactions with our Websites.
-We also partner with one or more third parties (such as advertisers and ad networks) to display advertising on our Websites and/or to manage and serve advertising on other sites.
+We have engaged one or more third-party service providers to track and analyze both individualized usage and volume statistical information from interactions with our Mailchimp Sites.
+We also partner with one or more third parties (such as advertisers and ad networks) to display advertising on our Mailchimp Sites and/or to manage and serve advertising on other sites.

 How can I control cookies?

 Do Not Track: Some Internet browsers - like Internet Explorer, Firefox, and Safari - include the ability to transmit “Do Not Track” or “DNT” signals.
-Since uniform standards for “DNT” signals have not been adopted, our Websites do not currently process or respond to “DNT” signals.
-MailChimp takes privacy and meaningful choice seriously and will make efforts to continue to monitor developments around DNT browser technology and the implementation of a standard.
-To learn more about “DNT”, please visit All About Do Not Track.
+Since uniform standards for “DNT” signals have not been adopted, our Mailchimp Sites, Connected Sites, Landing Pages, and Websites do not currently process or respond to “DNT” signals.
+Mailchimp takes privacy and meaningful choice seriously and will make efforts to continue to monitor developments around DNT browser technology and the implementation of a standard.
+To learn more about “DNT”, please visit https://allaboutdnt.com/.

 How often will you update this Cookie Statement?